College Before College (CBC) FAQ’s

 Southern does not provide transit passes to high school students; however, Student Parking Permits at Southern can and must be obtained prior to parking in their lots.

 Students participating in the Yale High School program can use their Yale ID’s to ride the Yale Shuttle Bus.

 Q: How many college classes am I allowed to take?

 A: One course per semester (fall and spring).
+Some programs may also limit the total number of free courses a student may take during high school and/or the number of applications they will accept per semester.
 Depending on the high school you attend, you may be required to choose between the different programs that are available, such as UNH STEP, Middle College, and QU PAL.
 This choice must be made before applying.
 Some programs will preclude participation in others – for example, you cannot participate in both College Now! and High School Partnership at Gateway.
 Similarly, you cannot participate in both Middle College and High School Partnership simultaneously.
 See your ISSP Coordinator for details about which programs are available at your high school and what the application requirements and number limits are.

 If you would like to take more than one class, administrative approval is required.
 See your ISSP Coordinator for details.

 A: High school students are eligible to take any college course for which they have the required preparation (prerequisite courses and/or placement) and their ISSP Coordinator’s approval.
 All students must submit P/SAT/ACT scores with their application and/or take the Accuplacer at Gateway.
 Other placement tests may be required for specific departments or courses, such as for World Languages above the first level.
 PSAT’s are NOT accepted for placement at Gateway, but they are used by NHPS to qualify you for a program.
 Each program has its own specific placement requirements or course restrictions for high school students (e.g. Yale does not allow HS students into lab science courses).
 Your ISSP Coordinator will assist you with course placement and approval processes once you have been accepted to a specific college’s program.